 The release of Cyberpunk 2077 was within our grasp.
 On April 16, the action role-playing game from CD Projekt Red should be released worldwide for PC and consoles.
 Nothing will come of it.
 As the developers have announced, the release of Cyberpunk 2077 will be postponed by a full five months to September 17th, 2020.

 Waiting for summer with a story-intensive action RPG - it could have been so beautiful.
-Now CD Projekt Red via Twitter with that the release of Cyberpunk 2077 has to be postponed to September.
+Now CD Projekt Red via Twitter announced that the release of Cyberpunk 2077 has to be postponed to September.
 Accordingly, the game is in a finished and playable state, but there is still a lot of work to be done.
-After all: Until the release, the developers want to publish “regular updates” on the development status.
+After all: Until the release, the developers want to publish "regular updates" on the development status.

 Night City: Complex location requires fine-tuning

 According to CD Projekt, it intends to use the time gained by moving the release date for play tests, fixing bugs and fine-tuning.
 Cyberpunk 2077 is a complex design project, not least because of the content-packed city "Night City".
 Players will have “lots of stories, content, and accessible locations.”
 Because of the "sheer size and complexity", the developers simply need more time for fine-tuning.